← All Insights

 What a typical online EMDR session looks like

-A standard 60-minute online EMDR session has the same shape as an in-person one:
+A standard 60 to 90-minute online EMDR session has the same shape as an in-person one:

-- Desensitization (30-40 min): Sets of bilateral stimulation interspersed with brief check-ins on what is shifting.
+3. Desensitization (30-60 min): Sets of bilateral stimulation interspersed with brief check-ins on what is shifting.
 The clinician adjusts pace and dual-task demands based on what the client reports.
+The length of this phase depends on how many targets are being desensitized in the session and how the nervous system is responding.

 The bottom line